 CT scan shows a distended bladder associated with bilateral mild ureterohydronephrosis.
 No other relevant findings.

 An inadequate clinical examination failed to perceive a mild abdominal distention in the hypogastric region and a history of recent absence of urination.
-Patient was catheterised and obtained symptoms relief.
+The patient was catheterized and obtained relief of symptoms.

-Acute urinary retention as in this case is usually managed clinically, without image evaluation.
-Immediate management of it requires bladder decompression with catheterisation.
+Acute urinary retention, as in this case, is usually managed clinically, without image evaluation.
+Immediate management requires bladder decompression with catheterization.

-Anatomical and functional disturbs are listed as causes for acute urinary retention, such as infection, post-operative pain, and operative analgesia or anaesthetic (e.g. epidural).
+Anatomical and functional disturbs listed as causes for acute urinary retention, such as infection, post-operative pain, and operative analgesia or anesthetic (e.g. epidural).